volt-protocol/whitepaper/README.md

 VOLT supply expansion and contraction is regulated by interest rate curves (similar to a Compound style market with a utilization curve) and a controller that adjusts this curve to find a market rate.
 The system will algorithmically determine the yield paid to VOLT holders to guide the system toward a target surplus buffer ratio decided by governance.

 Market governance is a control system, a set of feedback loops that connect the VOLT holders who are “lenders” to the system, and the VCON holders who are the “borrowers”.
 The following sections describe in detail how the system calculates interest rates, accounts for yield, and handles liquidations.

+In addition to market governance, checks and balances will be put in place throughout the Volt Protocol system to make sure all VOLT holders have the same protections even in the event of losses, and ensure they can defend their rights against unwanted system changes.

 # PCV Accounting
 The entirety of capital within the VOLT system is referred to as “protocol controlled value” or PCV.
 The PCV is broken down into two buckets.